istex/istex-merge/README.md

 Description:
 - `source`: the base source
 - `origins.<field>`: the source that was modified by `co-reference` for `<field>`
-- `origins.sources`: an array compiling all the sources used in the reference record
+- `origins.sources`: an array compiling all the sources used in the unified record
 - If the source on top of the priority list has no data for a field (in our example, the prioritized source (hal) has no `authors`), `co-reference` will go down the priority list until it finds a source with data for this field.